gwbond/anime-studio/README.md

 Some existing sources of Anime Studio projects and scripts are [AnimeStudioScripts.com](http://animestudioscripts.com), the [official](http://lostmarble.com/forum/) and [unofficial](http://animatorsforum.com) Anime Studio forums, and [HubuMedia](http://www.hubumedia.com/anime-studio-scripts).

-I've chosen to use GitHub for script distribution because it provides a publicly accessible version and source code control system, a bug/feature tracker, and a wiki, all based on Git.
+I've chosen to use GitHub for artifact distribution because it provides a publicly accessible version and source code control system, and a bug/enhancement tracker, all based on Git.
 Not only are these tools important for maintaining and developing artifacts, they also support community-based maintenance and development.
 These attributes have yet to be embraced by the Anime Studio community so I encourage developers to set up their own GitHub repos.
 Alternatively, I'd be happy to open up this repo to include artifacts from other developers.
 Just contact me by [creating a new issue](https://github.com/gwbond/anime-studio/issues) and including @gwbond somewhere in the body of the text.

 Maintenance
 ===========

-Use the repo's [bug/feature tracker](https://github.com/gwbond/anime-studio/issues) if you find a bug or have a suggestion for a feature.
+Use the repo's [bug/enhancement tracker](https://github.com/gwbond/anime-studio/issues) if you find a bug or have a suggestion for an enhancement.
 Also feel free to [fork this repo](https://help.github.com/articles/fork-a-repo) and make your own changes to it.
-If you think this repo would benefit from your changes, [send a pull request](https://help.github.com/articles/using-pull-requests) for review and feedback.
+If you think this repo would benefit from your changes, [create a pull request](https://help.github.com/articles/using-pull-requests) for review and feedback.
+If you have no intention of contributing changes then you can [clone this repo.](http://stackoverflow.com/questions/5143119/what-does-this-mean-clone-the-github-repository)

 Repo Overview
 =============